 POSITION: Vice President of Finance

-I am from Circleville, Ohio which is about one hour south of Columbus.
+I am from Circleville, Ohio, which is about one hour south of Columbus.
 I went to Ohio State for my undergraduate studies and then moved to Cincinnati after graduation to take a position with Fifth Third Bank.
-Today, I help local middle market sized companies in the Cincinnati area grow and achieve their long-term goals.
-In my free time I am at the gym at 5am every morning (no coffee needed) or watching some sort sporting event or sitcom on TV.
+Today, I help local, middle-market sized companies in the Cincinnati area grow and achieve their long-term goals.
+In my free time, I am at the gym at 5 a.m. every morning (no coffee needed) or watching some sort sporting event or sitcom on TV.

-Why I got involved with Give Back Cincinnati:
+Why I got involved with GBC:

 I was new to Cincinnati in 2015 and I thought it would be a great way to meet new people and also help the community that I call home.

-Why others should get involved with Give Back Cincinnati:
+Why others should get involved:

-If you are new to Cincinnati it is a great way to meet new people and develop your network.
+If you are new to Cincinnati, it is a great way to meet new people and develop your network.
 It is also a great way to give back to the community and have fun while doing it.

-I always enjoy participating in the ‘Hands on Events’.
-I like getting dirty, putting in the sweat equity and seeing a project completed from start to finish all in one day.
+I always enjoy participating in the Hands On events.
+I like getting dirty, putting in the sweat equity and seeing a project completed from start-to-finish all in one day.
 It always amazes me what a group of approximately 50 people can accomplish together in a few short hours.

 Fun fact about me:

-My birthday is on Christmas Day and contrary to popular belief I did not get double the presents growing up as a child.
+My birthday is on Christmas Day and, contrary to popular belief, I did not get double the presents growing up as a child.
 My family celebrated my birthday in October and we called it my “fake birthday.”